 18. Further, the noticee has accepted that he had not declared the said gold concealed by him, on his arrival to the Customs authorities.
 It is clear case of non-declaration with an intent to smuggle the gold.
-Accordingly, there is sufficient evidence to say that the passenger had kept the said gold, which was in his possession in form of gold dust in his trolley bag and failed to declare the same before the Customs Authorities on his arrival at SVPIA, Ahmedabad.
+Accordingly, there is sufficient evidence to say that the noticee had kept the said 01 derived gold Bar and 01 gold chain, which was found in his possession and failed to declare the same before the Customs Authorities on his arrival at SVPIA, Ahmedabad.
 The case of smuggling of gold recovered from his possession and which was kept undeclared with an intent of smuggling the same and in order to evade payment of Customs duty is conclusively proved.
-Thus, it is proved that the passenger violated Section 77, Section 79 of the Customs Act for import/ smuggling of gold which was not for bona fide use and thereby violated Rule 11 of the Foreign Trade Regulation Rules 1993 as amended, and para 2.26 of the Foreign Trade Policy 2015-20.
+Thus, it is proved that the passenger violated Section 77, Section 79 of the Customs Act for import/ smuggling of gold which was not for bonafide use and thereby violated Rule 11 of the Foreign Trade Regulation Rules 1993 as amended, and para 2.26 of the Foreign Trade Policy 2015-20.
 Further as per Section 123 of the Customs Act, 1962, gold is a notified item and when goods notified thereunder are seized under the Customs Act, 1962, on the reasonable belief that they are smuggled goods, the burden to prove that they are not smuggled, shall be on the person from whose possession the goods have been seized.